 Senior Coordinating Producer / Enterprise Reporting Unit

-Prior to joining ESPN, Bray was a sports editor and a metro editor at the Dallas Morning News (2000-2006); a police reporter, sports editor and assistant metro editor at the Dayton Daily News (1989-1993, ‘95-2000); a courts reporter at the Los Angeles Times (1993-1995); and, a staff reporter at the Medina (Ohio) Gazette (1988-1989).
-A native of East Cleveland, Ohio, Bray is a graduate of the Ohio State University (received a master’s degree in journalism) and Cleveland State University (bachelor’s degree in communication).
+Prior to joining ESPN, Bray was sports editor and deputy managing editor at the Dallas Morning News; sports editor, assistant metro editor and police reporter at the Dayton Daily News; courts reporter at the Los Angeles Times; and, staff reporter at the Medina (Ohio) Gazette.